 Goldstone was the head of the mission, but there were three other members.
+They were:

 The mandate of the mission, whose report was unanimous, was to enquire into whether there were any violations of international law (which would include international humanitarian law and international human rights law) by both the government and army of Israel and by Hamas, which is in control of the Gaza Strip.
 The mandate also required it to review related actions in the entire occupied Palestinian Territory and Israel.

 The mission interpreted its mandate as requiring it to place the civilian population of the region at the centre of its concerns regarding the protection to which they were entitled under international law.

 Hearings were held in Gaza and Geneva.
 Some critics accuse Goldstone of hearing one side only.